caseypeat/overwriteable-config/README.md

 `$ python -m example.example ./example/a.yaml ./example/b.yaml`

-# Other notable functionality
+# Other Things to Note
-- This project __does not__ currently have extensive testing of edge cases or protections against overwritting critial atributes.
+- This project __does not__ currently have extensive testing of edge cases or protections against overwritting critial attributes.
 So if one is looking for a way to break this, they need not look very hard...
+- importing "config" will use all command line arguments passed, so this project is currently incompatible with using command line arguments for anything else.
-- Scientific notation will be detected and converted to float when accessed via dot notation, but not when accessed using the standard dictionary square brackets
+- Scientific notation will be detected and converted to float when accessed via dot notation, but not when accessed using the standard dictionary square brackets.

 ```python
 >>> cfg.optimizer.learning_rate